Ebbs

 Ebbs is a municipality in the Kufstein district of Tyrol in Austria.
 The village is located in the Judicial district of Kufstein and in 2016 had a population of 5,480.

 Geography

 Ebbs is located in the Lower Inn Valley near Kufstein, to the east of the Inn river at the foot of the Kaiser Mountains.
-Ebbs is ranked among the largest municipalities in the Kufstein district and one of the largest villages in Tyrol.
+Ebbs is among the largest municipalities in the Kufstein district and one of the largest villages in Tyrol.
 At 475 m above sea level, it is also the lowest village in Tyrol.
-The Inn forms the border to Bavaria.
+The Inn forms the border with Bavaria, Germany.